michal-kralovic/mink-bot/README.md

 # mink-bot
-A practice bot for testing out Java with JDA 5.
+A Discord bot for testing out Java with JDA 5.
 More features to come.